About Me

 Scalable Grading of Student Writing in MOOCs

 Within Massive Open Online Courses, grading assignments is hard to scale, and is currently done by peers.
 However, peer grading is unreliable when compared to instructor grading.
-This project took responses from our MOOC writing assignments and compared the grades the assignments received from instructors, peers, and grades given by Large Language Models.
-A paper on this work has been submitted to the International Journal of Artificial Intelligence in Education.
-We are now expanding this work to compare feedback instructors, peers, and LLMs give on student responses.
+This project took responses from our MOOC writing assignments and compared the grades the assignments received from instructors, peers, and the grades given by Large Language Models.
+We expanded this work to compare the feedback that instructors, peers, and LLMs give on student responses.

 Combating Science Misinformation Online